abuach/cs450students/lab1-ollama-basics.md

 # Date: Today's date
 ```

-Now, answer:
+Now, answer **(without using GenAI)**:

 **Questions to answer:**
-1. Which temperature gives the most consistent results?
+1. Which values for the prompt API parameters produced the most consistent results?
-2. Which gives the most creative/varied results?
+2. Which produced the most creative/varied results?
 3. When would you use temp=0.0 vs temp=1.5?
-4. What do you think the difference is between low top-k and high top-k?
-5. What do you think the difference is between low top-p and high top-p?
+Describe a few specific situations.

+*There's no right or wrong answers here, I just want to see some thought go into the response.*

+### 3.2 Save your work and submit

-Create a new public Github Repository called `cs450`, upload your local `cs450` folder there.
+Create a new **public** Github Repository called `cs450`, upload your local `cs450` folder there.

 Email the GitHub repository web link to me at `chike.abuah@wallawalla.edu`

+*If you're concerned about privacy*

+You can make a **private** Github Repo and add me as a collaborator, my username is `abuach`.

-Congrats, you're done with the first lab! 💪💪💪
+Congrats, you're done with the first lab! 🎉